Housane/Random/README.md

 ### How to ensure that files which were made on Github can also be updated simultaneously into your IDLE?
 We will use the hotkey for Update Project (Ctrl + T) download the latest version

+### Potential Issues/Unresolved Questions
+How do I have a file on my local IDLE, and not have it automatically be uploaded into GitHub?
+If we want to ignore say ALL pdf files, we do *.pdf